BPS Office of Indian Education

-Our goals are to support American Indian students in their academic achievement and provide schools, staff and the community with knowledge, skills, and content to ensure Indian Education for All means cultural enrichment, academic engagement, and equitable pedagogy for all students.
+Our goals are twofold, to support American Indian students in their academic achievement and provide schools, staff and the community with Indian Education for All knowledge, skills, and content.
+We strive to ensure that Indian Education for All provides cultural enrichment, academic engagement, and equitable pedagogy for all students.

 Welcome to our new Indian Education page.
 We are currently working to update all of our Indian Education resources and will be continually updating our site with new and improved Indian Education resources.
 Please check back often.